 2. Form was not filled out fully (no contact information, bad telephone numbers, etc)

 3. References did not return our phone calls or emails

 4. References did not provide corroborating information

-We connect you with the owner or trainer of the horse and you will work directly with them.
+If you haven’t already, fill out reference application so you will be qualified to adopt through us.
+If the horse is in our retraining program we will schedule a time for you to come to Leighton Farm to meet the horse.
+If it is an Assisted Placement, we connect you directly with the owner or trainer of the horse.
 You are encouraged to have a vet do at least a basic ppe on the horse.
 This will help determine if the horse is suitable for your needs.
 At the track, vets are present all morning and it is relatively easy and inexpensive to do this.
-There is a list of vets on my site under the Resources button.
-While I do require full disclosure from trainers on any horses on my site, I also know that trainers can miss things.
-That’s why the structure of claiming races exists.
-Simply so one trainer can claim a horse and improve on it when he finds things another trainer has missed.
-If you think you’ve been deceived by a trainer, contact us immediately.
-Trainers and owners are told if they are not truthful, they are barred from using the TPR site permanently.
-It is very important that the trainers and owners we work with treat the people who get horses from us with respect.
+There is a list of local vets on the TPR site for your convenience, click here to access it.
+There are other vets in our area, the list was compiled from vets who have come and performed ppe’s in the past.
+While I do require full disclosure from owners on any horses on my site, I also know that people can miss things.
+If you think you’ve been deceived by an owner, contact us immediately.
+People we assist are told if they are not truthful, they are barred from using the TPR site permanently.
+It is very important that the trainers and owners we work with treat the potential adopters and the horses with respect.